cmason3/cloud/README.md

 Not quite a whole Cloud, but a Juniper based Leaf/Spine EVPN fabric that supports a Red Hat OpenStack deployment.
 This repository contains a framework as opposed to a full deployment but gives the general idea as to how we used Ansible with Jinja2 to build and deploy the networking aspects of our Cloud environment.
 Whilst we have used Ansible before, we had never used it on this scale - we wanted Ansible to deploy everything, with no need for manual configuration (Network as Code).

 The initial challenge was how do we get all the information about interfaces, IP addresses and BGP ASNs into the Jinja2 templates that we were going to use to generate our device configurations.
 Anyone who is familiar with Ansible knows information is provided in `group_vars` and `host_vars`, but when you have nearly a hundred devices per environment you don't want to be creating and updating them by hand.
-Excel is quite common with Engineers that deploy networks as it it usually used for patching schedules, which detail what needs to be connected to what.
+Excel is quite common with Engineers that deploy networks as it is usually used for patching schedules, which detail what needs to be connected to what.
 As we didn’t want to duplicate information in multiple places, we wanted to use this information as input to our Ansible automation, but it didn't contain everything we needed.

 One important point that I can't emphasise enough when designing a large deployment, is to design it with automation in mind.
 Without standardisation you can't easily template it, which is key to automation unless you want lots and lots of lookup tables.
 Make things deterministic as much as possible, for example, design it so that leaf-01 connects to port 1 and leaf-02 connects to port 2 on your spine switches, allocate a point-to-point subnet per spine switch and use the leaf number to determine the subnet to use and allocate BGP ASNs based on your leaf or spine numbers.
 When allocating anything, think how can I devise a function that can work it out without having to perform a lookup.